TahaNili/ShahinBot/README.md

 - **Group Support**: Joins groups and responds to mentions/replies
 - **Modular Design**: Clean, organized, and extensible

+## 🗣️ Voice Message Usage
+- Simply send a voice message (voice note) to the bot in private chat or group (with mention).
+- The bot will transcribe your voice, generate an intelligent reply, and send the answer as a voice message back to you.
+- Voice recognition is powered by Whisper (open-source, supports Persian and English).
+Voice reply is generated using gTTS.
+- If the bot cannot recognize your voice, it will send a text error message.

 ## 🚀 Quick Start
 1. Configure your bot with @BotFather (enable groups, disable privacy, set commands)
 2. Add your API keys in `config/settings.py`
 3. Install dependencies: `pip install -r requirements.txt`
+   - For voice features, also install: `pip install git+https://github.com/openai/whisper.git gtts pydub`
 4. Run: `python main.py`

 ## 📝 Example Usage